EcoNet-NZ/inaturalist-to-cams/README.md

 ## Overview

 The CAMS Weed App enables ongoing monitoring and control of weeds, showing different colours and shapes for the current status of the weed patch.
-The status is reset to `Purple - please check` every year (currently on 1st September, but will be configurable) and the status is updated as each patch is checked:
+The status is reset periodically to `Purple - please check` and the status is updated as each patch is checked:

 <img width="756" alt="map showing weed status symbols" src="https://user-images.githubusercontent.com/144202/203535217-20bef01d-fadb-4ef3-bf08-0745ba2cf954.png">